-13.11 Any circumstances which come to light following the submission of work for a higher degree to suggest that academic misconduct has taken place shall be reported in writing immediately to the Associate Dean (Research) of

-13.12 The Associate Dean (Research) shall thereupon investigate and decide in consultation with the Academic Registrar or nominee whether there is prima facie a case for the candidate to answer.
+- 13.11 Any circumstances which come to light following the submission of work for a higher degree to suggest that academic misconduct has taken place shall be reported in writing immediately to the Associate Dean (Research) of the School which the candidate is registered and to the Academic Registrar or nominee.
+The examination process will be suspended pending an investigation. - 13.12 The Associate Dean (Research) shall thereupon investigate and decide in consultation with the Academic Registrar or nominee whether there is prima facie a case for the candidate to answer.
 If the Associate Dean (Research) decides there is not a prima facie case to answer, the matter shall proceed no further and the examination process shall continue.
 If the Associate Dean (Research) decides that there is prima facie a case to answer, the evidence shall be referred without delay to the candidate.
 The candidate shall provide a written response within 14 working days.
-The evidence and the candidate's response shall be forwarded to the Academic Misconduct Committee for investigation.

-13.13 The Academic Misconduct Committee shall comprise:

-- The Dean of the Graduate School or the Pro-Vice-Chancellor (Research) or an Associate Dean (Research) from a School other than the candidate's own (Chair) - Three Associate Deans (Research) or members of Senate (not being students) who have had no academic involvement with the candidate concerned and are members of Schools other than the candidate's own, nominated by the Pro-Vice-Chancellor for Research - · One University member of the LSU Executive nominated by the Executive
+The evidence and the candidate's response shall be forwarded to the Academic Misconduct Committee for investigation. - 13.13 The Academic Misconduct Committee shall comprise: - The Dean of the Graduate School or the Pro-Vice-Chancellor (Research) or an Associate Dean (Research) from a School other than the candidate's own (Chair) - Three Associate Deans (Research) or members of Senate (not being students) who have had no academic involvement with the candidate concerned and are members of Schools other than the candidate's own, nominated by the Pro-Vice-Chancellor for Research - One University member of the LSU Executive nominated by the Executive